D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="css-first"><h3>CSS FIRST</h3></summary>

-Stongly hinted in the [Least Power](#least-power) section, but bears emphasising... _What can't be done in HTML is done in CSS_.
+Strongly hinted in the [Least Power](#least-power) section, but bears emphasizing... _What can't be done in HTML is done in CSS_.

-How do you create a modern future-proofed web presense that is more accessible and more enjoyable with less effort, less time, and less resources?
+How do you create a modern future-proofed web presence that is more accessible and more enjoyable with less effort, less time, and less resources?

 FUTURE PROOF : :<br />
-As one of the three core languages web browsers nately understand, CSS is not going away any time soon.
+As one of the three core languages web browsers natively understand, CSS is not going away any time soon.
 The CSS I wrote ten years ago still works today and will work in another 10 years.

 FAST : :<br />
-CSS is 100 to 1K times faster than JavaScript equivelents.
+CSS is 100 to 1K times faster than JavaScript equivalents.

 REACTIVE : :<br />
-CSS's always on, alway reactive nature combined with newly enable CSS `has();` functionality, allows for web UIs to be "intelligently interactive".
+CSS's always on, always reactive nature combined with newly enable CSS `has();` functionality, allows for web UIs to be "intelligently interactive".

-CSS is the driving force behind D7460N design and developement.
-Scripting is purposely minimal so as to avoid negating the natural benefits of such CSS first, data centric design and developemnt.
+CSS is the driving force behind D7460N design and development.
+Scripting is purposely minimal so as to avoid negating the natural benefits of such CSS first, data centric design and development.
 This focus on CSS is neither custom nor new.
 It is actually the original intent and purpose behind how and why CSS was created.

 >HTML and CSS over JS : :<br />
 >Whenever possible, we (Bootstrap) prefer to write HTML and CSS over JavaScript.
 In general, HTML and CSS are more prolific and accessible to more people of all different experience levels.
 HTML and CSS are also faster in your browser than JavaScript, and your browser generally provides a great deal of functionality for you.